0x4e38/slides/README.md

 Here are my presentations in some recent security conferences:

+- *The Underground Economy of Apple ID*.
+BSidesSF, San Francisco, Feb 2017
 - *Fruit vs Zombies: Defeat Non-jailbroken iOS Malware*.
 ShakaCon, Honolulu, Jul 2016
 - *Who’s Breaking into Your Garden? iOS and OS X Malware You May or May Not Know*.
 BsidesSF, San Francisco, Feb 2016
 - *iOS Malware: New Techniques, Trends and Ecosystems*.
 Palo Alto Networks Ingite, Las Vegas, Mar 2015